On This Page

 https://apitest.cybersource.com

-/pts/v2/paymentsRequired Fields for Processing an Account Verification
+/pts/v2/paymentsRequired Fields for Account Verification with Zero Amount Authorization

 - Set the value toeftpos.